cupnoodle/fluffyes/32-upload-image.md

-As the boundary string used by cURL contain a lot of dash in front, it might be confusing to explain, I will use another example.
+As the boundary string used by cURL contain a lot of dashes in front, it might be confusing to explain, I will use another example.

-Say your chosen boundary string is `FLUFFY_ES`, to separate different field/value, you will need to use

-`--FLUFFY_ES` (2 dashes padded in front).
+Say your chosen boundary string is `FLUFFY_ES`, you will need to use `--FLUFFY_ES` (2 dashes padded in front) to separate different field/value.

 And at the end of the HTTP request, you will need to put `--FLUFFY_ES--` (2 dashes in front and 2 dashes at the back) to indicate the end of the HTTP request data.

 This is according to the [specification of HTTP 1.1](https://tools.ietf.org/html/rfc2616.html).

+<span id="swiftcode"></span>

+## Swift code to upload image and other fields

-To produce this raw HTTP request output, we will need to manually craft the raw data and use it in URLSessionUploadTask.
+To produce the raw HTTP request output shown previously, we will need to manually craft the raw data and use it in URLSessionUploadTask.
 The code is as below :